kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 When you first access the Assistant, you will be greeted by a familiar-looking landing page, allowing you to get right into using it.
 You can either type your prompt or use voice input by pressing the microphone symbol.
-You can choose which LLM you wish to use by opening the dropdown menu just left of the prompt field.
+You can choose which LLM you wish to use by opening the dropdown menu just below the prompt field.

-Assistant's web access can be toggled via the button below the prompt field.
+The Assistant's web access can be toggled via the button below the prompt field.

-## What model to choose
+## Which model to choose

 We maintain [Kagi LLM benchmarking Project](./llm-benchmark.md) to measure the model quality in various scenarios.